-Commenting on the inflation statistics for March 2018, published today by the Office for National Statistics, Suren Thiru, Head of Economics at the British Chambers of Commerce (BCC), said:
+Commenting on the inflation statistics for December, released today by the ONS, Suren Thiru, Head of Economics at the British Chambers of Commerce (BCC), said:

 “Inflation has eased for the first time since June 2017, with air fares placing the largest downward pressure on price growth in December.

 “It’s probable that inflation is on a downward trajectory, as the impact of the post-EU referendum slide in sterling starts to fade.
 However, our own survey data suggests that the substantial increases in the cost of raw materials over the past year are still passing through supply chains, and therefore progress back to the Bank of England’s 2% target is likely to be painfully slow.
 As a consequence, the cost pressures on both consumers and business is set to remain sizable over the near term, and together with faltering confidence levels, is likely to stifle overall economic activity.